Jomas29/printf/README.md

 Projrct Title: printf

-This projrct is a collarative work between Jomas29 and Lukacham
+This project is a collarative work between Jomas29 and Lukacham

 Creating printf function